 The object of Series 3 is to test how subjects respond when faced with (objective) compound probabilities.
 To do so, we asked subjects to select a single choice number not for one but for two possible events.
 The subjects were told that the experimenter would throw a fair coin to determine which of the two possible events would be taken into consideration for payments.
 The events used in Series 3 are similar to those in Series 1, i.e. the roll of the red and black dice produces a number between 1 and 100 and the events give a possible range for that number.
-For instance, we described the event with a probability of 25% as "If the coin falls on the Heads side, then the event is: "the number drawn is between 82 (included) and 89 (included)"; otherwise, if the coin falls on the Tails side, then the event is: "the number drawn is between 25 (included) and 66 (included)"."
+For instance, we described the event with a probability of 25% as "If the coin falls on the Heads side, then the event is : "the number drawn is between 82 (included) and 89 (included)" ; otherwise, if the coin falls on the Tails side, then the event is : "the number drawn is between 25 (included) and 66 (included)"".

-Since the objective probabilities are the same in each series, we expect no difference across the three series if subjects behave in a way consistent with expected utility based on von Neumann Morgenstern axioms.
-Nevertheless, experimental evidence suggests that subjects' responses may be affected by the complexity in calculating objective probabilities.
+Since the objective probabilities are the same in each series, the response functions should not differ across the three series if subjects behave in a way consistent with expected utility based on von Neumann Morgenstern axioms.22 Nevertheless, experimental evidence suggests that subjects' responses may be affected by the complexity in calculating objective probabilities.
 In particular Halevy (2007) finds that most subjects in his experiments do not reduce compound probabilities.
 From a theoretical perspective, there are different ways to relax the standard reduction axiom.
-We opted for a simple model of ambiguity recently introduced by Klibanoff, Marinacci and Mukerji (2005) (KMM hereafter).
-Under this model, we show in Proposition B.1 (see Appendix B) that, in the context of our experiment, ambiguity aversion reinforces the effect of risk aversion.
-As a result, the response functions obtained with Series 2 and 3 may be more biased than the response function obtained with Series 1.
-To derive a hypothesis, however, we consider the standard expected utility approach.
+We opted for a simple model recently introduced by Klibanoff, Marinacci and Mukerji (2005) (KMM hereafter), in which ambiguity aversion may induce violations of the reduction axiom under objective probabilities.23